LandofKatte/Data-Analytics-Portfolio/AirBnB/Readme.md

     London, England, United Kingdom as of 14 March, 2023

 - ## Process:
-  Downloaded desired cities data set as a CSV file from open data source, uploaded CSV file into excel, minimally cleaned data to desired metrics, created pivot tables
+  Downloaded desired cities data set as a CSV file from open data source, uploaded listings.csv into excel, minimally cleaned data to desired metrics, created pivot tables to create one condensed excel sheet as an overview of all 5 cities desired metrics

-  The Cognos dashboards focused on an overview of individual cities- number of listings [Key performance indicators (KPIs), formatted and rounded], average price [Key performance indicators (KPIs), formatted and rounded], what kind of lodging accommodations available (tree map or pie chart), and locations (map).
-Instead of doing the same exact format for every single city, I made minor variations to try different things from color and layout to different visualizations for the same information.
+  The Cognos dashboards focused on individual cities- number of listings [Key performance indicators (KPIs), formatted and rounded], average price [Key performance indicators (KPIs), formatted and rounded], what kind of lodging accommodations available (tree map or pie chart), and locations (map).
+Instead of doing the same exact format for every single city, I wanted to experiment with minor variations from color and layout to different visualizations for the same information.

   ### Boston, Massachusetts, United States
   Number of listings: 3.86K (KPI average calculation)\